axonivy/dev.axonivy.com/src/app/pages/news/9.3/09-portal.md

 - __Customizable Dashboard__: End-users can choose between different layouts, enable and disable default columns and even add custom columns at will.
 - __Default Widgets__: Axon Ivy Portal supports a sophisticated concept featuring default widgets for Process Starts, Task Lists, and Case Lists.
 - __Custom Widgets__: Individuality is king.
-End-users can easily create custom in the dashboard.
+End-users can easily create custom widgets in the dashboard.
 - __Adjustable Look for Process List__: Switch between an image, grid, and compact mode to display available processes.

 <div class="short-links">